Rockville City Police Department

-The Rockville City Police Department (RCPD) is a U.S. law enforcement agency responsible for patrolling the city of Rockville, the third largest city in the U.S. state of Maryland.
+The Rockville City Police Department (RCPD) is a U.S. law enforcement agency responsible for patrolling the city of Rockville, the fourth largest city in the U.S. state of Maryland.
 The RCPD patrols the city in cooperation with the Montgomery County Police Department (MCPD).
 The agency serves a jurisdiction consisting of over 65,000 people and has been a CALEA-accredited agency since 1994.
 According to the RCPD, its mission is to protect and promote community safety, ensure the safe and orderly movement of traffic, and seek solutions to any problem that creates fear or threatens the quality of life in its jurisdiction.

 History

 1960s

 In 1963, the RCPD began the use of radar to enforce speed limit compliance.

 In 1968, the RCPD hired its first black policeman, Richard "Gene" Eugene Dyson.

-1970s

-In 1972, the RCPD only had 9 policemen.
+By 1972, the RCPD only had 9 policemen.

+1970s and 1980s

 In 1976, the RCPD and the Montgomery County P.D. formed a burglary prevention unit to help deter and investigate burglaries in the city.

 In June 1976, Dennis Dempsey became the RCPD's first captain.

-1980s

-Until 1986, Walter Kent Atwell was the chief of the RCPD.

-Charles Wall, a former New Jersey police chief, was chief of the Department from approximately 1975 to 1979.
-Chief Wall later became chief of the Virginia Beach Police Department.
-A Burglary Prevention Unit, composed of RCPD patrol officers and Montgomery County Police detectives, was created under Chief Wall.
+Under Chief Charles Wall, a former New Jersey police chief, a Burglary Prevention Unit composed of RCPD patrol officers and Montgomery County Police detectives was created.
 Jared Stout, a former Fairfax County Police media director, was chief from 1979 through 1989.
 Under Chief Stout, relations were formalized to allow Rockville City officers to respond to 911 calls.
-Chief Stout was later chief of the Friendswood (TX) Police Department.

-On March 20, 1989, former Granby Police Department officer Terrance N. "Terry" Treschuk joined the department as its chief of police.

 1990s

 On March 26, 1994, the RPCD was accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 In 1996, the RCPD was awarded the Excellence in Community Policing Award by the National League of Cities.

 In 1998, the City of Rockville annexed 900 acres of land, increasing the RCPD's jurisdiction by the same.

 In 1999, the RCPD had 45 sworn policemen and 18 unsworn civilian employees.

-In 1999, the RCPD's honor guard participated in the year's Memorial Day parade.
+In 2000, the RCPD had 45 sworn policemen and 18 unsworn civilian employees.

 2000s

-In late November 2000, the RCPD made four arrests.

-In 2000, the RCPD had 45 sworn policemen and 18 unsworn civilian employees.

-In 2001, the RCPD's chief of police was Terrance N. "Terry" Treschuk.

 In 2001, the RCPD had 50 sworn policemen and 20 unsworn civilian employees.

-In 2002, the RCPD had 50 sworn policemen and 20 unsworn civilian employees.

-In 2003, the RCPD had 50 sworn policemen and 20 unsworn civilian employees.